collocations.org

 The boys used an old tree stump as a target.

-Patton was just off target with a header.
+Patton was just off target with his shot.

 His first shot was bang on target.